Allen is a parent with two kids. He knows stuff. Lots of stuff. Parenting is hard.

 The former is actually more appropriate for small children, yet we didn't go on it.
 We ended up on the latter as it had the shorter line.
 Only my five-year-old was tall enough.
 He enjoyed the ride mostly because I think he had no idea what he was getting into.
 It gets a bit intense toward the end as you'll see in the video and it has a big drop at the very end.

-It's raft ride through a dinosaur habitat that starts out calm and fun and goes awry toward the end.
-My five-year-old enjoyed it even though it was a little scary and he even went on it a second time, though he seemed more frightened the second time through.
+It's a raft ride through a dinosaur habitat that starts out calm and fun and goes awry toward the end.
+My five-year-old enjoyed it even though it was a little scary.
+He even went on it a second time, though he seemed more frightened the second time through.